 If the most your cat has interacted with the outdoors has been through the window, it’s likely he’s going to be on high alert when you take him outside for the first time so take things slowly.

 Keep in mind that walking a cat is different from walking a dog.
-While your cat may happily accompany you on long walks, he may prefer to simply sniff around your yard and doze in the sun.
-Other cats may hike for a little while and then nestle atop your backpack and let you do all the work.
+While your cat may happily accompany you on long walks, it’s more likely that he may prefer to simply sniff around your yard and doze in the sun.

 Regardless, it’s important to pay attention to what your cat is comfortable doing; don’t force him outside his comfort zone.
 Just like at home, your kitty is the one who’s calling the shots.